jimburton/ci583-lists/Sets.md

         if (o == this) {
             return true;
         }

         /* Check if o is an instance of Set or not "null instanceof [type]" also returns false */ if (!(o instanceof Set)) {
             return false;
         }

         // typecast o to Set so that we can compare it to this Set s2 = (Set) o;

-        if(this.length() != s2.length()) {
+        //check that the two sets are the same length if(this.length() != s2.length()) {
             return false;
         }

-        Node n = _head;
+        //loop through the current set and check that every element is an element of the other set Node n = _head;
         while(n != null) {
             if(!s2.member(n.data)) {